sharmakhushi18/flight-delay-alert-api/README.md

 ## 📌 What Is This?

 A Spring Boot REST API that automatically generates passenger alerts and sends real email notifications when a flight status changes to `DELAYED` or `CANCELLED` — no manual intervention required.
 Built to simulate how real airline notification systems work internally.

+Now secured with **JWT Authentication** — all endpoints are protected and require a valid token.

 ---